19hours/sg-statutes/Acts/Parks and Trees Act.md

 (c) any police officer or workman assisting a person referred to in paragraph (a) or (b) to carry out his duty.

+[National Parks 1997 Ed., s.
+24]

-### Restricted activities in respect of animals, etc., in national park and nature reserve
+### Restricted activities in respect of animals, etc., in national parks and nature reserves

 9\.—(1) No person shall, except with the approval of the Commissioner granted under section 12 and in accordance with the terms and conditions of such approval, carry out any of the following activities within any national park or nature reserve: